Back to California

 • Changes the name of the LEAD program to the ATA program.

-• Expands the types of crimes for which people can get referred to social services instead of being arrested.
+• Expands the types of crimes that can be referred to social services instead of arrest.

 Who It Names or Affects

-• People who might be arrested but could now be referred to social services instead.
+• People who might be arrested but can now receive social service help instead.

 Terms To Know